 - Self defense

 This a possible defense if you have used non-deadly force or deadly force against someone who is harmed or even killed.
 If you can convince prosecutors or a jury that you did so in your own self-defense or in the defense of others, then this may be accepted.
 Alaska’s stand your ground law, like other states, allows someone to use deadly force against an attacker without having to retreat.
+That’s why it may be imperative to be aware of your self-defense and get a gun license if you are unsure of your safety.
+You may need to visit a government-approved firearm dealer in order to purchase a gun (also, click here to know where to get ammunition).
+In addition, you can find various measures too for the protection of yourself and your family.

 - Statute of limitations